ljoonal/CVR-Plugins/README.md

 - Make the menu follow the local player/camera.
 - Add local metadata to other players.
 Nicknames/notes/profile picture replacements even perhaps?
+  - Also to avatars, so you can write a reminder for yourself to why you blocked that thing (super laggy or just very annoying, etc)
 - Nameplate overdraw, basically draw nameplates over everything else.
 - Give the user more details about why a prop was filtered.
 Maybe avatars too, but lesser priority because the tags are already visible in the menus.
 - Teleportation to another player or some other good way to be able to find & get to them in a huge world.
 - Better Content filtering
+- Avatar performance evaluator - currently it's very tedious to hide each avatar and see the FPS difference before and after

 ## For developers<!-- omit in toc -->